 Whether you’re interested in buying or selling a home, it’s important to know how much homes are worth in your area so you can gauge the real estate market.
+You can see what $1 million dollars will buy you across the country or study the median home value in your state.

 Home values are estimates of how much someone is willing to pay for a home in a given area.
 Although these home value estimates from Zillow aren’t official appraisals, they’re a good starting point to help you figure out how much your home is worth in your state (Louisiana was not included in this list due to insufficient data).